DistAlgo/alda/benchmarks/rules/README.md

 3. to generate your own input data, run the scripts in directory `gen_input` as follows:

     - run `python gen_allrbacDB.py` to generate a dataset of UR, RH, and permission-role (PR) relation
-    - run `python -m da --rule --message-buffer-size=409600 gen_allrbacQueries.da`
+    - run `python -m da --rules --message-buffer-size=409600 gen_allrbacQueries.da`

 #### pyAnalysis